yuliskov/SmartTube/README.md

 [**Screenshot guide**](https://t.me/SmartTubeNext_en/8514)

+Due to technical limitations, you need to open the app on the TV before casting; SmartTubeNext cannot automatically wake up the TV.

 ### Picture-in-Picture (PiP)

 SmartTubeNext supports playing videos in PiP mode.
-This needs to be enabled under _Settings \> General \> Background playback \> Picture in picture_.
-The video will go into PiP mode when you press home while playing a video, and also when you press _back_ if enabled in _Settings \> General \> Background playback (activation)_.
+This needs to be enabled under _Settings > General > Background playback > Picture in picture_.
+The video will go into PiP mode when you press home while playing a video, and also when you press _back_ if enabled in _Settings > General > Background playback (activation)_.

 ### Adjust Speed